Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 When adding the `AssociatedComponentType` to an entity, the collection component will not exist immediately.
 Instead, it will be added on the next frame.
-The exact timing of this will be after the `SceneManagerSystem` and `MergeGlobalsSystem` but before other custom systems in `LatiosInitializationSystemGroup`.
+The exact timing of this will be after the `SceneManagerSystem` and `MergeBlackboardsSystem` but before other custom systems in `LatiosInitializationSystemGroup`.
 The systems which perform this live in a `ManagedComponentsReactiveSystemGroup`.
-Checking `HasComponent()` on the entity will return `false` until this happens.
+Checking `HasComponent()` on the entity will return `true` even this happens, and invoking `GetComponent()` will return a default collection component.

-A collection component added in this matter will be default-initialized, meaning none of its NativeContainers will be allocated.
-The component will be flagged appropriately, so that the reactive systems do not try to dispose the container later.
+A collection component added in this matter will be default-initialized, meaning none of its Native Containers will be allocated.

 When the `AssociatedComponentType` is removed, the collection component will not be removed immediately.
 Instead, it will be removed and disposed within the